TIY-Houston-Front-End-Engineering/Notes-Sept-2014/README.md

     > User stories follow this structure: "As a ________ I want _______ so that ________"

+## Pitching The Projects

+Start thinking about final projects a week ahead of time, and meet with me if you're devoid of ideas.
+Try to make sure your projects are centered around things you truly care about; bee-keeping, beer, dancing, hiking, basketball, etc. This makes a huge difference and can make the project a lot of fun.

+Remember to check the [Resources Section](#resources) for inspiration.

+Community feedback is invaluable in keeping scope-creep out (not having hidden challenges surface in the middle of the project) and making sure the projects are the right mix of ambition, talent, feasibility, and hubris (a careful mixture of all four is required, IMHO). **SO, ASK YOUR PEERS FOR FEEDBACK.**

 ## Chronological outline and things to consider